1979 Florida Gators football team: Schedule

-Primary source: 2015 Florida Gators Football Media Guide

-Attendance figures: 1980 Press Guide University of Florida.

 Roster

 Postseason

 The next year, in 1980, the Florida Gators made a remarkable turnaround.
 They won the first three games of that season before a loss to Louisiana State crushed Florida's hopes of being undefeated, but they ended the regular season with 7 wins and 4 losses, and in the Tangerine bowl they defeated Maryland 35-20 to improve to 8-4.
 At the time, this Florida season was an NCAA record turnaround, and this was the first team to make a bowl game after being winless the previous season.